ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

  -- Note: Q is defined in ghc-internal:GHC.Internal.TH.Syntax -- and only re-exported from template-haskell.
- -- It is wired-in.
+ -- It is still known key.
  newtype Q a -- Q is abstract or opaque

  -- Note: Quasi is now defined in template-haskell.
-It is no longer wired-in.
+It is no longer known key.

  class (MonadIO m, MonadFail m) => Quasi m where qRun     :: Q a -> m a -- New method